Felwick/KenticoLicenseUpdateService/readme.md

 It can be hardcoded with desired credentials and it can also clean up old keys from an instance.

+Deletion of old keys setting is bypassed because it would cause an exception when trying to insert key for same domain even for different versions.
+Now old keys are deleted automatically

 If it is not prepared and hardcode takes in 3 parameters in Task data property of scheduled task (https://docs.xperience.io/configuring-xperience/scheduling-tasks/reference-scheduled-task-properties).
-Each should be on new line.
+Each entry is seperated by ';' semicolumn as a delimiter.
 1. User name used as a credential to access license service
 2. License key serial used to verify and generate license keys agains Xperience license
 3. Number of license keys which should be generated in case you want only a certain number of keys generated